Frequently Asked Questions

 DEPOSITS AND PRICES

-We will accept a personal check, Venmo, or PayPal for placing a deposit, but we ask for a money order, cashier's check, or cash for the final payment of the puppy prior to pick up.
-The final payment needs to be received at least two weeks prior to the puppy leaving our home.
+We will accept a personal check, Venmo, or PayPal for placing a deposit, but we ask for cash, Venmo, or PayPal for the final payment of the puppy prior to pick up.
 Checks should be made payable to "Alabaster Goldens".

 DO YOU OFFER BREEDING RIGHTS WITH YOUR PUPPIES?